By Alyse Bacine

 Developing relationships with people capable of providing healthy mirroring and attunement

-Working with a skilled therapist who can offer corrective emotional experiences
+Working with a skilled professional who can offer corrective emotional experiences

-What's powerful about this approach is that once a developmental need is genuinely met—even decades later—the compulsive seeking often naturally resolves.
-As a result, you feel a newfound freedom and choice in your adult relationships.
+What's powerful about this approach is that once a developmental need is genuinely met—even decades later—the compulsive seeking often naturally resolves, creating newfound freedom in your adult relationships.

 Somatic experiencing to release trauma stored in the body

-It's natural to encounter resistance when doing inner child work.
-Parts of you have likely developed sophisticated strategies to avoid facing painful feelings or memories.
+While reparenting offers profound healing potential, it's essential to acknowledge the challenges that may arise during this process.
+One major hurdle is resistance—parts of you have likely developed sophisticated strategies to avoid facing painful feelings or memories.
 These protective mechanisms deserve respect and understanding rather than being seen as obstacles.

 Signs of resistance might include: